 While the case remained dismissed by the university as Emma graduated, Columbia has since taken steps to amend its sexual misconduct policy to better hold rapists accountable.
 Furthermore, this project has planted seeds for hundreds of other activist projects centered around making the epidemic of sexual assault heard.
 Groups from California to Canada have credited her with helping change the conversation about rape at their institutions.
 Emma has also been credited as one of the most influential voices in the global #MeToo movement.

-Now years past her graduation, she continues to make performance art that challenges our understanding of rape culture and how to effect change.
+Though Emma graduated without seeing justice, she continues to make performance art that challenges our understanding of rape culture and how to effect change.

 Learn more about Emma and by watching the 20min short documentary above, or clicking here.